jun76/raggify/README.md

 pip install raggify
 ```

-If you also use local models (CLIP, CLAP, and others) and examples, run:
+If you also use examples, run:

 ```
-pip install raggify[local, exam]
+pip install raggify[exam]
 ```

 Then, put your required API-KEY in .env file.